gordonmcshane/AccountFetcher/README.md

 My knowledge of Intel's TPB and Microsoft's TPL (two popular task-based parallelization libraries) made it relatively easy to leverage Java 8's new CompletableFutures API.
 Other paths I could have used might have included a home spun thread pool with a blocking queue on either end to supply threads jobs and retrieve thread results results.
-In the end, CFs where quicker to implement, and additionally I used the continuation features to ease the detection of the completion of all fetching tasks.
+In the end, CFs were quicker to implement, and additionally I used the continuation features to ease the detection of the completion of all fetching tasks.

 ### Results of the java implementation